danniel1205/tech-notes/system-design/real-cases/rate-limiting/readme.md

 - Fail close system: A system is set to shut down and prevent further operation when failure conditions are detected.
 - Fail open system: A system set to fail open does not shut down when failure conditions are present.
 Instead, the system remains “open” and operations continue as if the system were not even in place.

+For rate limiting system, it should be `Fail Open` system.

 ## Why rate limiting is needed

 - Protect shared services from **excessive use** or prevent **resource starvation**(from malicious or non-malicious DoS)
 - Managing policies and quotas.
 When the capacity of a service is shared among many users or consumers, it can apply rate limiting per user to provide fair and reasonable use, without affecting other users.
 - Controlling flow.
 For example, you can distribute work more evenly between workers by limiting the flow into each worker, preventing a single worker from accumulating a queue of unprocessed items while other workers are idle.
 - Avoiding excess costs.
 You can use rate limiting to control costs⁠ in the service which has traffic based auto-scaling feature.

+## Requirements clarification

+- Could we leverage software's horizontal scaling feature to handle the high load, e.g. K8S auto scaling ?
+  - The auto scaling does not happen immediately
+- Why not limit the max connections in LB and max threads count on service endpoint ?
+  - LB has no knowledge about the request priorities, we might want to limit some high cost requests but allow low cost requests to pass through.

+### Functional requirement

+- API returns `bool` to indicate whether a request is allowed

+### Non-functional requirement

+- Low latency on decision making
+- Accurate on throttle calculation
+- Scalable on arbitrarily large number of hosts
+- `Fail Open`, if rate limiting fails we still want our service to be available

 ## Strategies